juju4/ansible-lufi/README.md

 ## Requirements

 Using this role doesn't install Nginx or Apache as a reverse proxy, you need to do that yourself!
 An example configuration for Nginx can be found [here](https://framagit.org/luc/lufi/wikis/installation#putting-lufi-behind-nginx).
+It is included as an option here.

 ## Role Variables